geotools/geotools/docs/user/library/coverage/jdbc/index.rst

 .. _im-jdbc:

-Image Moasic JDBC
+Image Mosaic JDBC
 -----------------

-This **gt-imagemoasic-jdbc** plugin is intended to handle large images stored as tiles in a JDBC database.
+This **gt-imagemosaic-jdbc** plugin is intended to handle large images stored as tiles in a JDBC database.
 Tiles created by pyramids are also stored in the database.
 The utility uses the indexing of databases to speed up access to the requested tiles, the plugin for itself has a multithreaded architecture to make use of dual/quad core CPUs and multiprocessor systems.